devnax/naxui-manager/README.md

   bgcolor="red"

   // use theme prop
-  bgcolor="primary.color"
+  bgcolor="color.primary"

   // responsive
   bgcolor={{
     sm: "red",
-    md: (theme) => theme.color.primary.color
+    md: (theme) => theme.colors.primary.color
   }}

   // function
-  bgcolor={(theme) => theme.color.error.color}
+  bgcolor={(theme) => theme.colors.error.color}
 />
 ```
-Here you can see the value  is `primary.color` so it will automatically get the theme primary.color color. in this way you can use everything from theme. like you want to use the `shadow` so you can pass the value `shadow.1`.
+Here you can see the value  is `color.primary` so it will automatically get the theme primary.color color. in this way you can use everything from theme. like you want to use the `shadow` so you can pass the value `shadow.1`.